JayXon/Leanify/README.md

   -f, --fastmode                Fast mode, no recompression.
   -q, --quiet                   No output to stdout.
   -v, --verbose                 Verbose output.
-  -c, --concurrent              Distribute all tasks to all CPUs.
+  -p, --parallel                Distribute all tasks to all CPUs.
   --keep-exif                   Do not remove Exif.
 ```